Last reviewed: 2026-05-31

 Sources & official guidance

 We link to the authoritative source rather than reproducing it.
-Always check the current HSE guidance and legislation for your situation.
+Always check the current HSE (Great Britain) or HSENI (Northern Ireland) guidance and legislation for your situation.